 Bay Area Discovery Museum, Sausaltio

-Celebrate the Chinese New Year with your family at BADM!
-Enjoy lion dance performances, taste delicious Chinese food, observe professional calligraphers, and more.
+Celebrate the Lunar New Year with your family at BADM!
+Enjoy lion dance, music, and martial arts performances, taste delicious Chinese food, observe professional calligraphers, take part in Chinese games, and more.
 This event is presented in partnership with the Marin Chinese Cultural Association.
 The event is included with general museum admission and free for members.
+Event website